-The AA offers excellent advice on winter car maintenance here:
+The AA offers excellent advice on winter car maintenance including:

-Check your antifreeze levels and top it up if required.
-You should have a 50-50 mix of water and antifreeze in your radiator to keep it protected down to -34 centigrade.
+- Check your antifreeze levels and top it up if required.
+You should have a 50-50 mix of water and antifreeze in your radiator to keep it protected down to -34°C.

-A tub of Icemelt™ can help clear snow and ice.
+- A bag of Icemelt™ can help clear snow and ice.

 - Ice scraper and de-icer.